Updated: March 30, 2017

 Kids and adults alike will love Singapore’s Night Safari, which takes visitors on a tram ride through a park containing only nocturnal animals unfettered by cages, roaming in their natural habitats.
 Travel through rainforest, savannah and jungle and spot a range of exotic creatures, 29% of which are threatened species, that live by night.

 This previously deserted tropical island is now Singapore’s playground and is dedicated to the pursuit of pleasure.
 Even getting there is fun – no need to sit in a taxi in an endless traffic jam, you can hop aboard a cable car, which also offers fantastic views of the city.
 Once on Sentosa, there are a number of different attractions so you could easily spend a few days on the island, especially as it is home to a couple of the best family-friendly hotels in Singapore.
-Marvel at the hundreds of different types of fish in the vast aquarium or play with pink dolphins in the Dolphin Lagoon at Underwater World; cool off in Fantasy Land, a water park filled to the brim with slides and rides; experience an erupting volcano at Volcano Land; and thrill-seekers and movie buffs alike will get their kicks at Universal Studios Singapore.
+Cool off in Fantasy Land, a water park filled to the brim with slides and rides; experience an erupting volcano at Volcano Land; and thrill-seekers and movie buffs alike will get their kicks at Universal Studios Singapore.

 Singapore’s Science Centre is a museum the kids will actually love.
 With fourteen galleries over 20,000 square feet, the Science Centre is jam-packed with interactive exhibits so that the kids can get really hands-on.